21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 This unique phenomenon occurs when a combination of conditions align, which is most likely in late December and early January (sometimes extending into February, though climate change has been shortening this window).
 Frigid temperatures and heavy snowfall create layers of snow that cling to the pine trees, giving them a whimsical, popcorn-like appearance.

-Generally, Rovaniemi isn’t the place to go for downhill skiing in Finland — that would be Levi, about 100 miles away.
+Generally, Rovaniemi isn’t the place to go for downhill skiing in Finland — that would be Levi, about 100 miles away, or Ruka, the snowiest place in Finland (and an extremely charming place to visit!).

-However, there is Ounasvaara Ski Resort not far from Rovaniemi if you want to do some downhill skiing as opposed to cross-country skiing (which is a lot more popular in the Rovaniemi area).
+However, there is also the Ounasvaara Ski Resort not far from Rovaniemi if you want to do some downhill skiing.
+This small hill is great if you want to do downhill skiing, as opposed to cross-country skiing — which there are ample chances to do in the more flat parts of the Rovaniemi area!

-Getting to Ounasvaara from Rovaniemi is not too hard, with public transportation options available from the city center, or you can also take a taxi or drive.
+Getting to Ounasvaara from Rovaniemi is really easy, with public transportation options available from the city center on the bus (line 5).
+You can also take a taxi or drive your own car, if you’ve rented one.

 One of the most fun ways to experience the Finnish wilderness is on a snowmobile ride!

-Don’t worry if you’ve never ridden a snowmobile before — it’s quite easy to get the hang of, and you can take a snowmobile tour so you’ll be guided through the landscapes without worrying about getting lost or stuck in the snow.
+Don’t worry if you’ve never ridden a snowmobile before — it’s quite easy to get the hang of, and you can take a snowmobile tour (I recommend going with my favorite company) so you’ll be guided through the landscapes without worrying about getting lost or stuck in the snow.

 Check out the Arktikum Museum.